Your privacy is important

 Enquiries and privacy complaints

-If you would like further information about the way Clarity manages the personal information it holds, please contact the Privacy Officer at email@example.com or on 03 9938 7027.
+If you would like further information about the way Clarity manages the personal information it holds, please contact the Privacy Officer firstname.lastname@example.org on 03 9938 7027.
 If you have any concerns, complaints or you think there has been a breach of privacy, then also please contact the Privacy Officer who will first deal with you usually over the phone.
 If we then have not dealt satisfactorily with your concerns we will meet with you to discuss further.
 If you are not satisfied with our response to your complaint within 30 days from this meeting then you can refer your complaint to the Office of the Australian Information Commissioner via: